Note: This post may contain affiliate links. Please see my disclosure page for more details.

 I was initially a bit nervous to try to traverse Taiwan’s public transportation given that I neither speak nor read Chinese: turns out I shouldn’t have worried at all.

 The public transportation here has excellent signage with plenty of English language directions.
 And in my few moments of confusion, Taiwanese locals have always proven to be extremely friendly and ready to help.
+However, if you do want to take a tour, you can purchase a guided tour of Shifen, Jiufen, and Pingxi here with Get Your Guide.

 Getting from Taipei to Shifen